 Bonuses & Fees

-As CIBC’s top-tier Aeroplan co-branded credit card, the CIBC Aeroplan Visa Infinite Privilege currently offers up to 75,000 Aeroplan points as a signup bonus, divided into three parts:
+As CIBC’s top-tier Aeroplan co-branded credit card, the CIBC Aeroplan Visa Infinite Privilege currently offers 90,000 Aeroplan points as a signup bonus, divided into three parts:

 - 20,000 Aeroplan points upon first purchase

 - 40,000 Aeroplan points after spending $3,000 in the first four months

 - 30,000 Aeroplan points after renewing the card for a second year

 This offer currently matches the all-time-high, however the requirement to hold the card for a second year to get a sizeable chunk of the bonus may dissuade some to get this card.